 I think of a relationship as the interface between each of your sets of desires, hopes and preferences.
 It is in this balance of our duties to ourselves and our duties to our partners that a couples therapist works.
 As such, a couples therapist will be on the look out for how to help the relationship rather than how to help each partner.
 Personal change that might happen is seen as the means of therapy rather than the end of therapy.

 A couples therapist will also be more attuned to what’s happening between people, and utilize a knowledge base about how our relationships with others inform our behaviours, our emotions, and our evaluations of ourselves.

 What kinds of concerns do you work with?

 I have worked with couples seeking support with the following:

-What kinds of things might we talk about in couples therapy?
+What might we talk about in couples therapy?